 The British Aikido Federation remains closely linked with Aikido World Headquarters.
 All dan grades (black belt holders) within the BAF are recognised by the Hombu Dojo and registered with the Intentional Aikido Federation and receive certificates issued by the Head of the World Aikido Movement, the Doshu Moriteru Ueshiba.

-The structure of the BAF Teaching Syllabus is closely based on that of the Hombu Dojo and not only proficiency of technique but also correctness of manner and attitude is greatly emphasised.
+The structure of the BAF Teaching Syllabus is closely based on that of the Hombu Dojo and not only proficiency of technique but also the correctness of manner and attitude is greatly emphasised.
 Many national courses are held each year at local centres all over the UK.
-Two major national courses, the Spring Course and the week-long Chester Summer School, attract many Aikido students from abroad too.
+Two major national courses, the Spring Course and the week-long Chester Summer School attract many Aikido students from abroad too.

 Joint Aikido Council

-All members of the BAF enjoy the benefits of both Public Liability Insurance and Personal Accident Insurance; and all BAF Instructors have Professional Indemnity Insurance and basic first aid qualifications.
+All members of the BAF enjoy the benefits of both Public Liability Insurance and Personal Accident Insurance, and all BAF Instructors have Professional Indemnity Insurance and basic first aid qualifications.
 The BAF is a member of the Joint Aikido Council.
 The JAC is an umbrella organisation that represents, in the UK, all seven groups that are recognised, affiliated to and supported by the Aikikai Foundation (Hombu Dojo) the World headquarters of Ueshiba Aikido.

 Thanks to its wide international connections the BAF stands very much in the mainstream of Aikido development, and by virtue of its close ties with the Hombu Dojo, it maintains a wholly orthodox direction in its teaching and development.